 - Sheela bought a red top.
 Sheela likes it.

 Re-write the sentences using a pronoun and conjunction.

-- Finish the new assignment quickly!
+- 2. Finish the new assignment quickly!

-Identify the verb, noun, adjective, and adverb in the sentence.

-- 3. Identify the rhyme scheme of the poem.
+Identify the verb, noun, adjective, and adverb in the sentence. - 3.
+Identify the rhyme scheme of the poem:

 I looked for you by the front door,

 Under my bed and by the bathroom floor

 And even in the drawers with my socks

 Next to the table and out in the sandbox

 My mother is calling me, I'm calling you

-Where are you, my missing shoe?
+As brown as wood, where is my shoe?